 An in-person class format for the Evening MBA program encourages students to establish valuable working relationships with classmates, and engage with top-notch faculty.

 A 100% online format for the Master of Information Technology degree provides additional flexibility for working professionals and opportunity to work with students from across the country.

-Dual-degree students can expect the majority of their early courses to take place at the Northern Virginia Center in Falls Church.
+Dual-degree students can expect the majority of their early courses to take place at the Northern Virginia Center in Falls Church through May 2024.
+Beginning Fall 2024, courses will take place at the Innovation Campus.
 As students progress to the elective stage of their MBA, they will begin taking more online courses.
 Once dual-degree students have completed their MBA and formally applied to the MIT program, all of their remaining courses will take place online.